By Kevin A. Switaj

 How Many Companies Will Be Added?

 This, of course, is the key question.
 Will they look to create more competition or just add enough companies to make up for the ones who have graduated out of the size standard?
-My personal opinion is that the answer is somewhere in between.
-They will likely add a few more slots to ensure healthy competition throughout the rest of the period of performance.
+We now know that up to seven are anticipated but the Government can award more if they view it in their interest.

 Is It Too Late?